 Other useful links for Spring 2016 completion

-The following information is subject to change upon completion of the merger with Texas A&M University.
+The following information is subject to change as directed by Texas A&M University.

 Students enrolled in the advanced education programs at Texas A&M University Baylor College of Dentistry are required to complete a research project as a part of their academic experience.
 Those seeking an advanced degree (M.S. or Ph.D.) are required to submit and defend a thesis or dissertation.

 A series of courses in research and scientific communication is offered.
 The courses are designed to develop the student's comprehension of the research process, including scientific writing and biostatistics.
 The writing and evaluation of research protocols incorporated into the courses provides students with the opportunity of early submission and approval of their research projects by their Advisory Committee and the Associate Dean.

 The thesis or dissertation should deal with a topic related to the major field of study, embody the results of individual research, possess a unity of theme, demonstrate an understanding of the literature on the subject, establish mastery of appropriate research tools and techniques and require at least the greater part of six months to one year for preparation.
 In addition, the thesis/dissertation should provide evidence of originality and critical judgment, illustrate the development of broad capabilities, as well as an intensive focus on the subject of research; meet the special criteria of the College, be written in a creditable scientific and literary style, constitute a contribution to knowledge; and be worthy of publication.

 The Office of Research and Graduate Studies (ORGS) publication Thesis/Dissertation 101 is a comprehensive, step-by-step guide for students and mentors.
 The guide outlines what to do, in what time-frame, and what forms to use from inception of the research project to the final approval and electronic upload of the successfully defended thesis or dissertation.